SlithyMatt/x16-xci/README.md

 # clicking on the doorway with look tool
 tool_trigger look  2 6  6 23
 clear
-text 1  That's the doorway to the living room. end_anim # run to doorway
+text 1  That's the doorway to the foyer. end_anim # run to doorway
 ```